luis-herasme/instanced-skinned-mesh/readme.md

 }
 ```

 If you want to manage the animation update rate of each instance yourself, you can use the `updateInstance` method instead of `update`.
-And remember to call `updateSkinnedMeshes` after updating all the instances.

 ```ts
 import { InstancedAnimation } from "./InstancedAnimation.ts";